Data Privacy Notice

 6. International transfers

-Some of our external third parties are based outside the European Union (EU), so their processing of your personal data will involve a transfer of data outside the EEA.
-We aim not to, but whenever we do transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Some of our external third parties are based outside the United Kingdom, so their processing of your personal data will involve a transfer of data outside the United Kingdom.
+We aim not to, but whenever we do transfer your personal data out of the United Kingdom, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-- The country shall have been deemed to provide an adequate level of protection for personal data by the European Commission.
+- The country shall have been deemed to provide an adequate level of protection for personal data by the government of the United Kingdom.

 7. How long do we keep your personal data?